SODIUM PHOSPHATES- sodium phosphate, monobasic, monohydrate and sodium phosphate, dibasic, anhydrous injection, solution

 Caution must be exercised in the administration of parenteral fluids, especially those containing sodium ions, to patients receiving corticosteroids or corticotropin.

-Pregnancy Category C: Animal reproduction studies have not been conducted with sodium phosphate.
+Pregnancy: Animal reproduction studies have not been conducted with sodium phosphate.
 It is also not known whether sodium phosphate can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 Sodium phosphate should be given to a pregnant woman only if clearly needed.

 Pediatric Use: The safety and effectiveness of sodium phosphate has been established in pediatric patients (neonates, infants, children and adolescents).